Thomas Charles

-Thomas Charles (14 October 17555 October 1814) was a Welsh Calvinistic Methodist clergyman of considerable importance in the history of modern Wales.
+Thomas Charles (born Oct.
+14, 1755, Pantdwin, near St. Clears, Carmarthenshire, Wales—died Oct.
+5, 1814, Bala, Merionethshire) was a Welsh religious leader, a founder of Calvinistic Methodism in Wales and an inspirer of missionary activities.

 Early life

-Charles was born of humble parentage at Longmoor, in the parish of Llanfihangel Abercywyn, near St Clears, Carmarthenshire.
+Charles was born in the parish of Llanfihangel Abercywyn, near St Clears, Carmarthenshire, the son of Rees and Jael Charles, and the older brother of hymn-writer David Charles.
 He was educated for the Anglican ministry at Llanddowror and Carmarthen, and at Jesus College, Oxford (1775–1778).
 In 1777 he studied theology under the evangelical John Newton at Olney.
 He was ordained deacon in 1778 on the title of the curacies of Shepton Beauchamp and Sparkford, Somerset; and took priests orders in 1780.
 He afterwards added to his charge at Sparkford, Lovington, South Barrow and North Barrow, and in September 1782 was presented to the perpetual curacy of South Barrow by John Hughes, Coln St Denys.
 Charles did not leave Sparkford until he resigned all his curacies in June 1783, and returned to Wales, marrying (on 20 August) Sarah Jones of Bala, the orphan of a flourishing shopkeeper.